MANAGER Steve Burr has praised the efforts of new Kidderminster Harriers striker Jamille Matt.

 His strike, which came after he had seen another effort ruled offside, brought Harriers level at 2-2 but they went on to lose the Blue Square Bet Premier clash.

-Considering the step up in quality — Sutton Coldfield play three leagues below Harriers — Burr was impressed with the striker, who only started because Chris McPhee was late after getting the kick-off time wrong.
+Considering the step up in quality — Sutton Coldfield play three leagues below Harriers — Burr was impressed with the striker, who only started because Chris McPhee was late after getting the

 The Kidderminster boss said: “I thought he was absolutely fantastic.
 It was his first start for us and he was excellent.